-Waterfalls, galore is the name of the game in Tennessee, and the Fall Creek Falls Viewpoint Trail offers yet another outstanding cascade to admire and photograph.
-This short, moderate trail offers hikers a bird’s eye view glimpse at Fall Creek Falls, which is a year-round destination for adventurers in Tennessee.
+Waterfalls galore is the name of the game in Tennessee, and the Fall Creek Falls Viewpoint Trail offers yet another outstanding cascade to admire and photograph.
+This short, moderate trail in Fall Creek Falls State Park offers hikers a bird’s eye view glimpse at Fall Creek Falls, which is a year-round destination for adventurers in Tennessee.
 During times of high water flow, the falls are absolutely spectacular as they cascade off the side of a vertical cliff.
 In the winter, you can catch the are near the falls frozen in time (pictured above), a perfect winter view that’s well worth 2.4 miles in the cold!

 Difficult Hikes Near Nashville